We can all agree that it’s been a tough year for almost everyone. So, it is understandable that many are absolutely looking forward to the holidays.

 Read more on How to Drive Safely in the Festive Season.

-The holidays fall in the Harmattan season and since the weather is dry, fire outbreaks are very common in homes this season.
+The holidays fall in the Harmattan period, and since the weather is dry, fire outbreaks are one of the very common health hazards to watch out for in the festive season.

 If you must burn things, stick around the fire to make sure that it is not spreading out.